 More recently, in 2012, a young 14 year old Pakistani girl, Malala Yousafzai, captured the world's attention and inspired millions of her countrymen to speak out against the repressive acts of discrimination and violence by the radical Islamic Taliban against Muslim women.
 Malala began writing a blog, anonymously, in July of 2009 entitled "The Diary of a Pakistani Schoolgirl" describing her life in a Taliban controlled community of northern Pakistan.
-Malala's plight was soon portrayed in a television documentary called "Class Dismissed" which highlighted Taliban pressure of community lead-
+Malala's plight was soon portrayed in a television documentary called "Class Dismissed" which highlighted Taliban pressure of community leaders to deny admission to local schools for young girls and women.
+Newsweek Magazine reported on Malala's surging notoriety "winning Pakistan's first national Youth Peace Prize and starting a fund to help poor girls afford an education.